andreavfh/andreavfh/README.md

 # 🌹 About Me

-I am Wolf , I am a software developer and I am currently dead, I love developing to help and solve problems that others cannot solve
+I am Wolf , I am a junior software developer and a ethical hacker and, and well, I'm dead on github, I love developing to help and solve problems that others cannot solve, as long as it is not frontend (Learning)

 ☕ Principally Backend developer